MineDraft: A Framework for Batch Parallel Speculative Decoding: Additional Experiment Results

 \subsection{Example Lifespan Illustration}

 \para{Timeline illustration.} \cref{fig:bp_timeline} illustrates a Batch Parallelism lifespan with $m=4$ and 12 total requests.
 In the first SD step, Batch~$0$ serves as the target batch and Batch~$1$ as the draft batch.
 The target batch is drafted and then verified in SD step~$1$.
 While the target batch is being verified in SD step $1$, the draft batch is drafted in parallel.
 In subsequent SD steps, the two batches alternate states as target and draft batches, enabling concurrent drafting and verification.
-This alternating pattern continues until the target batch of an SD step lacks draft tokens (e.g., SD step~$10$ in \cref{fig:bp_timeline}), triggering the fallback to standard SD.
+This alternating pattern continues until the target batch of an SD step lacks draft tokens (e.g., SD step~$10$ in \cref{fig:bp_timeline}), at which point the fallback to standard SD is triggered.

 \para{KV block allocation illustration.} \cref{fig:bp_scheduler} depicts the same lifespan from the Scheduler's perspective, illustrating the patched KV block allocation logic.
 In the first SD step, KV blocks are allocated for all requests in both the target and draft batches.
 From SD step~$2$ through SD step~$8$, the Scheduler allocates KV blocks only for the draft batch, skipping allocation for the target batch.
-At SD step~$9$, one batch becomes empty; since this is the first occurrence of an empty batch, the patched logic continues to skip allocation.
-From SD step~$10$ onward, the Scheduler resumes allocating KV blocks for all running requests at each step until all requests are completed.
+At SD step~$9$, one batch becomes empty; since this is the first such occurrence, the patched logic continues to skip allocation.
+From SD step~$10$, the Scheduler resumes allocating KV blocks to all running requests at each step until all requests are completed.